 Outlook and conclusions

-1 Stephen J O Maltby and Ellen L Poreda are partners and Jake Paul Minster is an associate at Gibney, Anthony & Flaherty LLP.
+1 Stephen J O Maltby and Ellen L Poreda are partners and Bryan Young is an associate at Gibney, Anthony & Flaherty, LLP.

 2 The Immigration and Nationality Act 1952 (INA), Section 203(a).